BrainCircuitsBehaviorLab/village/docs/source/system_operation/sound.md

 playback from within tasks is handled by the Python `sounddevice` library, which accesses the hardware through PortAudio → ALSA.

-### Why the DAC must be released from the system before use

-When the DAC is set as the active audio output in the desktop environment, the operating system holds exclusive access to the device, preventing the Training Village from using it.
-Setting the profile to **Off** releases the device and makes it available for the Training Village.

 ### Configuration